 It is now dark, after leaving Guadeloupe in semi-sunlight.
 As we climb, the lights of Port-au-Prince sparkle, just like you would see on taking off from any other island in the Caribbean, save for the smaller ones which you can see entirely as soon as you are only a few feet off the ground.
-On the larger islands like Haiti, the city lights gradually fade into the darkness of the rural areas, with speckles here and there.
+On the larger islands like the one Haiti shares with the Dominican Republic, the city lights gradually fade into the darkness of the rural areas, with speckles here and there.
 When full darkness appears, you know you have edged land and are now heading out over the Caribbean Sea.

 The young dreadlocked guy leans against the side and peers through the window, looking down at the lights.
 I imagine he is Haitian, and I imagine nostalgia is tugging at him as he thinks about his family and friends he has just visited and is leaving behind again.
 Earlier when he asked me to place a packet of Barbancourt into the overhead bin, he had an American accent, but the way he is peering down at the city tells me that he is Haitian.
 After about 30 seconds, he leans back in his seat, and closes his eyes as if settling in for a nap.
 Within 5 seconds he startles me as he suddenly jumps forward, pushes his head against the window and starts looking down once more.
 Haiti is pulling at his heartstrings again: He softly clutches the last sight as the lights start to disappear into the darkness.
 Filling his mind with every last ounce of visual and nostalgic fodder to feed his memory until his next trip back down.
 I know the emotional knots he has inside, for it happens to me every time I go home to Jamaica and am in the plane leaving again.
 Without fail.
 No matter how often I go, or how long I stay.
 A day, or a week.
 A feeling of nostalgia, missing things Jamaican, and friends and relatives Jamaican, and lifestyle and fun Jamaican.
 Bumpy country roads, sparkling blue sea and white clouds.
 Raucous laughter over a game of dominoes, waiting for the mannish water and the wood-fire roasted breadfruit and the curried goat to be ready.
 Every time.
 Even after almost 30 years of living overseas — more than half of my life.